Pricing and calibration in the 4-factor path-dependent volatility model: Abstract

 \section{Abstract}

 We consider the path-dependent volatility (PDV) model of Guyon and Lekeufack (2023), where the instantaneous volatility is a linear combination of a weighted sum of past returns and the square root of a weighted sum of past squared returns.
 We discuss the influence of an additional parameter that unlocks enough volatility on the upside to reproduce the implied volatility smiles of S\&P 500 and VIX options.
 This PDV model, motivated by empirical studies, comes with computational challenges, especially in relation to VIX options pricing and calibration.
-We propose an accurate neural network approximation of the VIX which leverages on the Markovianity of the 4-factor version of the model.
-The VIX is learned as a function of the Markovian factors and the model parameters.
-We use this approximation to tackle the joint calibration of S\&P 500 and VIX options.
+We propose an accurate {\cb \emph{pathwise}} neural network approximation of the VIX which leverages on the Markovianity of the 4-factor version of the model.
+The VIX is learned {\cb pathwise} as a function of the Markovian factors and the model parameters.
+We use this approximation to tackle the joint calibration of S\&P 500 and VIX options, {\cb quickly sample VIX paths, and price derivatives that jointly depend on S\&P 500 and VIX.
+As an interesting aside, we also show that this \emph{time-homogeneous}, low-parametric, Markovian PDV model is able to fit the whole surface of S\&P 500 implied volatilities remarkably well.}

 \textbf{Keywords:} path-dependent volatility, calibration of financial models, neural networks, S\&P 500/VIX joint calibration\\ \textbf{MSC (2020) Classification:} 91B70, 91G20, 91G30, 91G60, 65C20.